 - Helping students better understand direct selling, a global channel of distribution with annual revenues of more than $180 billion world-wide

-- Bringing “real world” examples of marketing, entrepreneurship, research, sales management, ethics, consumer behavior and other aspects of direct selling as applied to the study of business
+- Bringing “real world” examples of marketing, entrepreneurship, research, sales management, ethics, consumer behavior and other aspects of direct selling.

 Executives involved in this program often focus on an aspect of the class curriculum from a direct selling practitioner’s perspective, while sharing “real world’ experience with students.